 Try and spot these 8 native Japanese animals on your next trip

-written by Kate Gazzard June 25, 2022
+by Kate Gazzard

-Japan might be known for its blend of both ancient and modern culture, exceptional food, and innovative technological inventions, but what rarely gets recognized is its incredibly diverse and fascinating wildlife.
+Japan might be known for its blend of both ancient and modern culture, exceptional food and innovative technological inventions, but what rarely gets recognized is its incredibly diverse and fascinating wildlife.

 While you might not find native Japanese animals wandering the neon-lit streets of Tokyo or trying to get to the other side of Shibuya Crossing, you only have to travel to Japan’s expansive mountainous regions, or its dense forests to find a wildlife world worth exploring.

-From the cheeky Japanese macaques to the elegant sika deer, we’ve put together a list of the 8 native Japanese animals to try and spot on your next trip to Japan, known as the ‘Land of the Rising Sun’.
+From the cheeky Japanese macaques to the elegant sika deer, we’ve put together a list of the eight native Japanese animals to try and spot on your next trip to Japan, known as the ‘Land of the Rising Sun’.

 1. Japanese Macaque